 5. Marriage and family therapist

 Marriage and family therapists usually work full time and many have private practices.
-Online video conferencing apps such as Zoom and Skype make it possible for therapists and their patients to talk without either of them having to commute.
+Online video conferencing apps such as Zoom and Skype make it possible for patients to “visit” their therapists without leaving home.

-The BLS growth outlook for this profession is “much faster than average,” with 22 percent growth projected over 10 years.
+The BLS growth outlook for this profession through 2029 is 22 percent.

 Median annual wage: $49,610